DanielSiepmann/website/source/Posts/2019/2019-05-13-typo3-plugins.rst

 * TypoScript defining the rendering of the plugin

-* A combination of callable controller and actions
+* A combination of callable controllers and actions

-* A combination of non cached callable controller and actions
+* A combination of non cached callable controllers and actions

 * An identifier, so called "plugin signature"

 * An optional FlexForm for further configuration via editors

-* An optional New Content Element Wizard entry for new content elements
+* An optional "New Content Element Wizard" entry for new content elements

 Why adding plugins for existing extensions?
 -------------------------------------------